ZahidHasan/zahidhasan.github.io/_posts/2022-02-10-linear-regression-with-scikit-learn.md

 from sklearn.linear_model import LinearRegression
 ```

-### Load our simple dataset house price.
+### Loading our simple dataset house price.
 It has two column area and price and we fit a line to this model.
 ```ps
 df = pd.read_csv('homeprices.csv')
 X = df[['area']].values # convert dataframe to numpy representation. without conversion works but gives warning